RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Introduction

-Automatic failure attribution within LLM multi-component agentic systems is an emerging area of focus for the evaluation community \cite{zhang2025agent, zhou2025shielda, deshpande2025trail, cemri2025multi}.
-However, preliminary results have demonstrated limited success due to the challenges imposed by detecting faults in complex agentic systems.
+Automatic failure attribution within agentic systems is an emerging area of focus for the evaluation community \cite{zhang2025agent, zhou2025shielda, deshpande2025trail, cemri2025multi, guan2025monitoring}.
+However, preliminary results have demonstrated limited success due to the challenges imposed by detecting faults in complex systems.
 For example, the LLM-as-a-judge has become a cornerstone of automated evaluation due to its flexibility in approximating human evaluators \cite{zheng2023judging, fu2023gptscore}, and yet single-pass LLM evaluators struggle to detect faults within the long trajectories of agentic systems \cite{zhang2025agent, deshpande2025trail}.
-Effective evaluation by which one can pinpoint faulty planning, logic, tool calls, calculations, code, etc. within multi-component systems \textit{requires} its own set of capabilities (e.g., reasoning, planning, tool calling, iterating).
-At a recent ICML tutorial, a framework was introduced describing the progression from simple Chat-LLM, to Routers, Tool-Caller, Iterators, and, finally, Fully Autonomous systems \cite{tutorial}.
-We believe that evaluation systems must likewise evolve in a parallel manner: from single judgment Chat-LLMs, to aspect-specific evaluator routing, deciding with tools, iterators that loop and refine, and eventually, fully autonomous evaluators.
+Effective evaluation by which one can pinpoint faulty planning, logic, tool calls, calculations, code, and more, within multi-component systems \textit{requires} its own set of capabilities (e.g., reasoning, planning, tool calling, iterating).
+One recently proposed framework groups LLM systems into five levels of increasing complexity: Chat-LLM, Routers, Tool-Callers, Iterators, and Fully Autonomous systems \cite{tutorial}.
+We believe that evaluation systems must likewise evolve in complexity in a parallel manner: from single judgment Chat-LLMs, to aspect-specific evaluator routing, evaluations with tools, iterators that loop and refine, and eventually, fully autonomous evaluators.
 We present this evolution of evaluators in Figure \ref{fig:schematic}.